raganwald/raganwald.github.com/index.md

 KL's major source of revenue.”*
 —Christian Jaekl, Software Engineer and Concurrency Domain Expert

 I have shipped as a Technical Product Manager, Program Manager, and in hands-on engineering roles.
-My work is informed by my professional experience in consulting, technology marketing, and enterprise sales.
+My work is informed by my experience consulting, in technology marketing, and in enterprise sales.
 I am a past-member of both the Toronto Computer-Human Interaction ACM-SIG and the Toronto Product Management Association.

 I align technology, design, prioritization, process, and architecture with the capacity we have, the product we need to ship, and our product strategy.
 As a technical product manager, I collaborate heavily with my colleagues in Product, Engineering, and Sales, with a heavy emphasis on a culture of writing.
 My teams have won both the Jolt Product Excellence and Jolt Software Developer Productivity awards.

-The products I shipped have led to exits for KL Group/Sitraka and PagerDuty.[^sitraka-quest][^PDNYSE]
+My teams know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."

 [^sitraka-quest]: KL/Group/Sitraka was aquired by Quest Software in 2002.
 [^PDNYSE]: PagerDuty went public on the NYSE in 2019.

+### I grow engineering groups

+*“You were such an anchor and leader at PD!
+Thank you for the countless interviews, for the always interesting insights, for mentoring so many, and for shaping PD and just being a great person!
+You are a true PD Hall of Famer and Legend!”*
+—Richard Hartshorne, Senior Talent Partner, PagerDuty

+I am a strong partner with recruiting, and I'm known both for expertise evaluating prospective engineers, and for my stength closing senior hires.
+I grow engineering through people, process and technology.
+As a founding member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I co-led the adoption of tooling, processes, and programming language choices that supported scaling engineering capacity.

+I understand how to manage culture, talent, and tooling for rapid product iteration and scale; how to recognize when growth and strategy trigger organizational change; and how to lead culture, talent, and tooling from the old to the new without drama.

 ### I lead through collaboration